mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 * First of all, it just animates the yellow body of the sprite, and not the entire thing.
 * Secondly, `shift()` moves the sprite, but as an adjustment to its real location.
 The sprite remembers where it _really is_, but displays itself at a slightly shifted location.
 The adjustment we have to provide in pixels rather than patch lengths because it is a component of the sprite, rather that the entire sprite.
 (This is a limitation of Bloxley that will get fixed).
 * Passing in a `seconds` option allows us to say how long the animation should take.
-* And finally, `blend: "bounce"` tells Bloxley that, rather than adjusting the shift from the starting value (0) to the final value, it should start at 0, go up to that final value, and then back down to 0.
+* And finally, `blend: "bounce"` tells Bloxley that, rather than adjusting the shift from the starting value (0) to the final value (-8 or -16), it should start at 0, go up to that final value, and then back down to 0.
 So you can kinda picture how this is a jump.

 Now if you run Tilox, you'll see how the player jumps around the screen instead of sliding.
 Already, a lot more interesting!
 Notice how the shadow stays on the ground while the player's body jumps.

 ![The player in mid air]()

-Now, we want to have the player face in the right direction as it moves around.
+Now, we want to have the player face the direction it moves in.
 We could get really complicated with this, but I think just moving the eyes will be pretty effective.
 If you look at the frames of the 'Player' movie clip, you'll see that there are frames named "North", "South", "East", and "West".
 We'll use the "West" frame to show when the player is moving "West", etc.

 Luckily, since we're already defining our own move animation, we can just modify it to change the sprite's frame when we move.
-Replace the `animateMove()` method with the one below:
+In the array of animations that `animateMove()` returns, insert the following line:

-    override public function animateMove(actor:BXActor, action:BXMoveAction) {
-        var sprite = spriteForActor(actor);
-        var body = sprite.layer(1);

-        return [
-            sprite.goto(action.newPosition, { speed: defaultSpeed() }),
-            body.shift([0, -8.0 * action.steps()], { seconds: action.steps() / defaultSpeed(), blend: "bounce" }),
     body.frame(action.direction().toString(), { wait: true })
-        ];
-    }

-As you can see, all we did is add another animation to the array--this one is a call to `frame()`, which animates changing frames.
-Normally, instantaneous animations--ones with no `speed` or `seconds` option--are performed as soon as they are created.
-Mostly, that's what you want, but occasionally, you want it to be triggered like non-instantaneous animations.
+As you can see, we added another animation to the array; this one is a call to `frame()`, which animates changing frames.
+Normally, instantaneous animations (ones with no `speed` or `seconds` option) are performed as soon as they are created.
+Mostly, that's what you want, but not in animation methods.
 The `wait: true` option we pass in tells Bloxley to hold off on it, it will be started by some other object.
 Leaving this out will cause strange graphical glitches which can be tricky to track down.

 So, run Tilox again, and you'll see the player sprite looking where it is going.
 Excellent!